Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --compare_pair COMPARE_PAIR [COMPARE_PAIR ...], -p COMPARE_PAIR [COMPARE_PAIR ...]
-                            Please assign the name of genome pairs, e.g.
+                            Please assign the sequence identifier of genome pairs, e.g. NC_007795:NEW_NC_007795.
-                            NC_007795:NEW_NC_007795.
 The related genome is
                             NC_007795 and the target genome is NEW_NC_007795.
 The assigned names are the headers of the fasta file (start with ">"), not the filename of fasta file.
-If multiple genomes need to be assigned, please use spaces to separate the genomes.
+If multiple sequences need to be assigned, please use spaces to separate them.
       --related_embl_files RELATED_EMBL_FILES [RELATED_EMBL_FILES ...], -ce RELATED_EMBL_FILES [RELATED_EMBL_FILES ...]
                             The paths of the embl files of the related species.
       --related_gbk_files RELATED_GBK_FILES [RELATED_GBK_FILES ...], -cg RELATED_GBK_FILES [RELATED_GBK_FILES ...]